Lucky Daye: Breakthrough with Painted (2018–2020)

 In 2018, Lucky Daye signed with Keep Cool and RCA Records.
 Later that year, he released his debut single, "Roll Some Mo", which garnered attention for its smooth production and nostalgic R&B feel.
 The song was included in his debut album, Painted, released on May 24, 2019.
 Painted received widespread critical acclaim and was nominated for four Grammy Awards, including Best R&B Album.
 Daye supported the album with a nationwide tour and performed at major festivals.

-Painted (2019)

 Lucky Daye's debut studio album, Painted, was released on May 24, 2019, by Keep Cool Records and RCA Records.
 The album compiled songs from his earlier EPs, I and II, and introduced four new tracks, culminating in a 13-song collection.
 Painted received critical acclaim for its modern take on R&B, earning a nomination for Best R&B Album at the 62nd Grammy Awards.
 The lead single, "Roll Some Mo", was particularly lauded, receiving nominations for Best R&B Song and Best R&B Performance.
 The album was praised for its rich instrumentation, innovative production, and Daye's ability to blend classic soul influences with contemporary R&B. In May 2020, a deluxe edition of the album was released to commemorate its first anniversary, featuring new mixes, alternative versions, and four additional tracks.